CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Graphical Representation of Scenarios

-Traffic scenarios mainly consist of the behaviors and interactions of static and dynamic objects, which can be naturally described by a graph structure.
+Traffic scenarios mainly consist of interactions between static and dynamic objects, which can be naturally described by a graph structure.
 Therefore, we define Behavioral Graph $\gG^B$ to represent driving scenarios with the following definition.

-\begin{definition}[Behavioral Graph, BG] Suppose a scenario have $m$ objects with $n$ types.
-Then the Behavioral Graph $\gG^B = (V^B, E^B)$ contains a node matrix $V^B\in \sR^{m\times n}$ representing the types of objects and an edge matrix $E^B \in \sR^{m\times m\times (h_1+h_2)}$ representing the sequential interaction between objects, where $h_1$ is the number of edge types and $h_2$ is the dimension of edge attributes. \end{definition}
+\begin{definition}[Behavioral Graph, BG] \rebuttal{Suppose a scenario has maximum $m$ objects with $n$ types.
+A Behavioral Graph $\gG^B = (V^B, E^B)$ is a directed graph with node matrix $V^B\in \sR^{m\times n}$ representing the types of objects and edge matrix $E^B \in \sR^{m\times m\times (h_1+h_2)}$ representing the interaction between objects, where $h_1$ is the number of edge types and $h_2$ is the dimension of edge attributes. } \end{definition}

-According to this definition, $\gG^B$ works as a high-level planner that controls the behaviors of objects in the scenario based on the pre-defined types of nodes $V^B$ and edges $E^B$.
-Specifically, a self-loop edge $(i, i)$ represents that one object takes one action irrelevant to other objects (e.g., a car goes straight or turns left with no impact on other road users), while other edges $(i, j)$ means object $i$ takes one action related to object $j$ (e.g., a car $i$ moves towards a pedestrian $j$).
+\rebuttal{According to this definition, $\gG^B$ works as a planner that controls the behaviors of objects in the scenario based on the types of nodes $V^B$ and edges $E^B$.
+For example, two nodes $v_1$ and $v_2$ represent two vehicles and the edge from $v_1$ to $v_2$ represents the relative velocity from $v_1$ to $v_2$.} Specifically, a self-loop edge $(i, i)$ represents that one object takes one action irrelevant to other objects (e.g., a car goes straight or turns left with no impact on other road users), while other edges $(i, j)$ means object $i$ takes one action related to object $j$ (e.g., a car $i$ moves towards a pedestrian $j$).
 The edge attributes represent the properties of actions.
 For instance, the attribute $[x, y, v_x, v_y]$ of one edge has the following meaning: $x$ and $y$ are positions, and $v_x$ and $v_y$ are the velocities.